-Action: Students with unexcused classroom tardiness will be referred to their grade level administrator beginning with the third offense within a two-month period.
+Action: Students with excessive unexcused classroom tardiness will be referred to their grade level administrator.
 Additionally, excused lateness (more than 2) from the same teacher will also be referred to the grade level administrator for review.
+Chronic lateness will result in disciplinary consequences, disciplinary action could include, but is not limited to, Loss of Privilege, school detention, restorative practices, administrative conference, teacher directed discipline, Evening Supervised Study, and Saturday Detention.